Overview

 Bibliography

-There are eras that never truly pass through time — they inhabit it.
+There are eras that do not pass through time and never truly fade.

-They linger in suspension, like a constant vibration, ready to resurface whenever a saturated color, a melody, or a neon light awakens their memory.
+They remain suspended, like a persistent vibration, ready to resurface whenever a saturated color, a melody, or a neon light awakens their memory.

 Studio 85 is born from this suspended space — from the desire to return to a time when everything felt new, bold, and luminous.
-The 1980s: the decade in which I was born and when, unknowingly, I began to absorb the spirit of an era that still lives within me.
+The 1980s: the decade in which I was born, and in which, unknowingly, I began to breathe in the spirit of an era that continues to live within me.

 The Eighties were light, excess, and freedom.

-The nights at Tramp’s in London, the neon glow of Plastique in Milan, the pulsating energy of New York: three cities that, at different moments in my life, welcomed me, shaped me, and transformed me.
-In each, I left a fragment of myself; from each, I drew a fragment of my artistic language.
+The nights at Tramp’s in London, the neon lights of Plastique in Milan, the frenetic energy of New York: three cities that, at different moments in my life, welcomed me, shaped me, and transformed me.
+In each, I left a part of myself, and from each I absorbed a fragment of my artistic language.

-Milan gave me form, London the courage to experiment, New York the freedom to simply be.
+Milan gave me form, London the courage to experiment, New York the freedom to be.

-It was the era of shoulder pads and vinyl records, of neon reflections and runways turned into stages.
-A technicolor world where the music of Madonna, Prince, David Bowie, and Freddie Mercury set the rhythm of living, while the faces of supermodels and visionary designers — from Versace to Mugler, from Westwood to Gaultier — rewrote the aesthetics of desire.
+It was the era of shoulder pads and vinyl records, of neon reflections and runways transformed into stages.
+A technicolor world in which the music of Madonna, Prince, David Bowie, and Freddie Mercury set the rhythm of living, while the faces of supermodels and visionary designers — from Versace to Mugler, from Westwood to Gaultier — rewrote the aesthetics of desire.

-Television shaped collective dreams through Beverly Hills 90210Miami Vice, and The Fresh Prince of Bel-Air; cinema taught us to fly with Top Gun, to dream with Flashdance, and to take risks with Wall Street.
+Television shaped the collective imagination through Beverly Hills 90210Miami Vice, and The Fresh Prince of Bel-Air; cinema taught us to fly with Top Gun, to dream with Flashdance, and to take risks with Wall Street.

 It is also an experience of return: a cassette tape rewinding and starting again, a time machine that reignites the lights, sounds, and emotions of an unrepeatable era.

-For those who lived those years, it is a familiar echo; for those who only imagined them, it is a journey through time where every detail becomes shared memory.
+For those who lived through those years, it is a familiar echo; for those who only imagined them, it is a journey through time in which every detail becomes shared memory.

-In Studio 85, the atmospheres and energies of that decade are revived, filtered through my contemporary gaze.
-It is a collection that speaks of memory and rebirth, of how the past can still inspire the future, of how time — when observed with new eyes — is never truly gone.
+In Studio 85, the atmospheres and energies of those years are revived, filtered through my contemporary gaze.
+It is a collection that speaks of memory and rebirth, of how the past can still nourish the future, of how time — when observed with new eyes — is never truly gone.

 I return to the years where it all began to tell, once again, who I am.